 On the rare occasion that I drive the car, I can use that pillow between my left leg and the driver’s side car door to keep the leg in place.
 It gives a little bit of relief, depending on the condition I am in at the time.
 I wouldn’t use the pillow that way when I’m a passenger side because the right leg doesn’t have the sciatica problem.

 Sometimes I use that in place of the Relax the Back pillow when I need firmer support in the lumbar area.
 My ultimate wish is to find a pillow that blows up like the Relax the Back pillow but is half the size.
-Most car seats have lateral supports, the parts of the back of the seat that surround around your torso and shoulder.
+Most car seats have lateral supports, the part of the seat that surrounds your torso and shoulder.
 Because of these, blowing up the pillow to support the back also increases the pressure on the lateral supports.
 They push your shoulders into an unnatural position.

 I used to think they should get rid of them, until my trip to Michigan, in which I lay on the floor of a van with little cushion to block the vibration of the car.
 Later, I took a trip in a pickup truck that only had a bench.
 The flat back of the seat was great for my lower back, but my body wasn’t locked in place like a regular car seat.
 I realize now that the lateral supports keep your body in place.
 Without them, it takes much more out of your core muscles to keep you in place, like I experience in buses and trains.